-July 13: Detroit newspaper strike begins, six unions involved including IBT.
+July 13: Detroit newspaper strike begins, six unions are involved, including IBT.

-September 15-17: Teamsters Civil Rights Conference held in Washington DC.
+September 15-17: Teamsters Civil Rights Conference is held in Washington, D.C.

-November: Ballots are mailed for International office election, Carey and JPH candidates for GP with December 14 deadline; Carey and James P. Hoffa are the candidates for General President.
-Ron Carey is re-elected GP (beats JPH by close margin of 52/48%).
+November: Ballots are mailed for International office election with a December 14 deadline; Carey and James P. Hoffa are the candidates for General President.
+Ron Carey is re-elected, beating Hoffa by close margin of 52% to 48%.

-March 22: Carey sworn in for second term as GP.
+March 22: Carey is sworn in for a second term as General President.

-August: Striking UPS workers win new and better contract after (?) months on strike.
+August: UPS workers win a new and better contract after 15 days on strike.

-October: Carey’s election win is reversed due to charges of use of IBT funds by his campaign; new election set for 1998; Carey takes leave to appeal disqualification, GS-T takes up GP’s duties in the meantime; Independent Financial Auditor put in place.
+October: Carey’s election win is reversed due to charges of use of IBT funds by his campaign; a new election is set for 1998.
+Carey takes leave to appeal his disqualification; the General Secretary-Treasurer takes up presidential duties in the meantime, with the Independent Financial Auditor put in his place.

-November 2: Ballots are mailed to membership with December 3 deadline, main contenders are Tom Leedham and James P. Hoffa; Hoffa wins by a margin of 54.5% to 39.3%.
+November 2: Ballots are mailed to IBT membership with a December 3 deadline.
+The main contenders are Tom Leedham and James P. Hoffa; Hoffa wins by a margin of 54.5% to 39.3%.

-May 1: James P. Hoffa is inaugurated as General President; his sister Judge Barbara Crancer administered oath of office.
+May 1: James P. Hoffa is inaugurated as General President; his sister Judge Barbara Crancer administers the oath of office.

-October: New push against allowing unsafe Mexican trucks from crossing the border and driving US highways; Overnite strike begins in Memphis October 24th.
+October: New push begins against allowing unsafe Mexican trucks from crossing the border and driving on U.S. highways; Overnite strike begins in Memphis on October 24.

-November: Anti-corruption task force formed composed of senior IBT staff with assistance from former assistant US attorney Ed Stier and Judge Harris Hartz.
+November: Anti-corruption task force is formed, composed of senior IBT staff with assistance from former assistant U.S. attorney Ed Stier and Judge Harris Hartz.

-December: Labor Research Association holds dinner honoring JPH, Clinton a speaker, his speech opposing unsafe Mexican trucking on US roads.
+December: Labor Research Association holds dinner honoring James P. Hoffa.
+Clinton speaks at the event in opposition to unsafe Mexican trucking on U.S. roads.

-January 19-20: JPH briefs joint council officers on anti-corruption measures in Chicago.
+January 19-20: James P. Hoffa briefs joint council officers on anti-corruption measures in Chicago.

-Spring: GEB authorizes James R. Hoffa Memorial Scholarship Fund.
+Spring: GEB authorizes the James R. Hoffa Memorial Scholarship Fund.

 June 16: TNBC holds its 25th anniversary educational conference in Las Vegas.

-October 23-26: First Teamsters CPA Conference held in Las Vegas.
+October 23-26: First Teamsters CPA Conference takes place in Las Vegas.

-November/December: First Unity Conference held in Las Vegas.
+November/December: First Unity Conference is held in Las Vegas.

-June 25, 26: International convention begins in Las Vegas; resolutions included establishing a National Organizing Training Program; a Blue Ribbon Commission was created to examine how to better finance union activity; the separate national identity of Canadian Teamsters was acknowledged; Project RISE created.
+June 25-26: International convention begins in Las Vegas; resolutions include establishing a National Organizing Training Program.
+A Blue Ribbon Commission is created to examine how to better finance union activity; the separate national identity of Canadian Teamsters is acknowledged; Project RISE is created.

 September: NYC Teamsters help in terror attack debris cleanup.

-October 21: Ballots are mailed to membership with November 12 deadline, JPH and Tom Leedham contenders for GP.
+October 21: Ballots are mailed to membership with a November 12 deadline; James P. Hoffa and Tom Leedham are the contenders for General President.

-January: James P. Hoffa is re-elected General President by a 2-1 margin; GEB passes resolution to support the new Teamster capital Strategies Program the purpose of which is help members actively exercise their ownership and shareholder rights in pension fund and health and welfare trusts.
+January: James P. Hoffa is re-elected General President by a 2-1 margin; GEB passes resolution to support the new Teamster Capital Strategies Program, the purpose of which is to help members actively exercise their ownership and shareholder rights in pension fund and health and welfare trusts.

-March: Independent Financial Auditorship lifted; IBT officers are sworn in at Teamster Women’s Conference held in Chicago March 22nd.
+March: Independent financial auditorship is lifted; IBT officers are sworn in at Teamster Women’s Conference held in Chicago on March 22.

 April 30: A Special Convention is held in Las Vegas to approve the Blue Ribbon Finance Commission’s report and findings.

-September: New bilingual Welcome to the Teamsters handbook becomes available.
+September: A new bilingual Welcome to the Teamsters handbook becomes available.

 January: Brotherhood of Locomotive Engineers and Trainmen affiliate with IBT.